Skip to main content

 • “With a beautiful blend of original music, hand-drawn artwork, great storytelling and world-building, and intense turn-based combat, I could not recommend this game more for anyone wanting to try their hand at a narrative-driven choices-matter experience managing a Bronze Age barbarian clan.”

-• “And despite being billed as a 'play your own way' kind of game, you find out quickly that you are railroaded to the plot because there are only a very few select choices that continue the game to the end, and many that will end the game without warning or context.”
+• “Despite being billed as a 'play your own way' kind of game, you find out quickly that you are railroaded to the plot because there are only a very few select choices that continue the game to the end, and many that will end the game without warning or context.”

 • “What I can say for now with only an evening's worth of playtime is that this game has just the right amount of depth to keep a player engaged in the story, just the right amount of mechanics to make it easy to learn but hard to master, and the right amount of time to allow you to comfortably settle in and enjoy the view.”